The Ultimate Guide To Food Logging

 Anytime you’re cooking, you always want to use the weight of the raw chicken (or any meat) BEFORE you cook it, and then make sure to select the appropriate entry for raw meat from the food database.

 Most raw chicken that you purchase from a grocery store will come in a package with the weight and nutrition information right on it, like so:

 This label shows that 4 ounces of raw chicken breast is 120 calories with 26 grams of protein.
 The easiest way to log this chicken is to find this brand or an equivalent item in the food database and use that.
 Note that pretty much all raw chicken breast is 120 calories per 4 ounces, so it doesn’t really matter which brand you pick.

 How do I count vegetable or olive oil that I use when cooking?

 For cooking oils, you want to measure out how many teaspoons or tablespoons you’re using in the cooking process and then enter that amount into your food log.
-For example, if I’m sautéing chicken cutlets using a tablespoon of olive oil, and I’ll be eating half the dish, then I would log 1/2 tablespoon of olive oil in my journal.
+For example, if you’re sautéing chicken cutlets using a tablespoon of olive oil, and you’ll be eating half the dish, then you would log 1/2 tablespoon of olive oil in your journal.